dessertj/dessertj-core/README.md

 ### Samples

-There is a separate [dessert-samples](https://github.com/hajo70/dessert-samples) that shows how to use dessert with features of Java 8.
+There is a separate [dessert-samples](https://github.com/hajo70/dessert-samples) project showing how to use dessert with features of Java 8.

 Basics
 ======